feniljain/knowledge-base/programming-languages/rust/README.md

 - A cheatsheet for some potentially confusing terms in Rust: https://ferrous-systems.com/blog/cheatsheet-for-confusing-rust-terms/
 - Rust to Assembly: Understanding the Inner Workings of Rust: https://eventhelix.com/rust/
 - Thread-per-core: https://without.boats/blog/thread-per-core/
+- Issue around improving rust's default thread implementation and what all other popular libs do for implementing mutex: https://github.com/rust-lang/rust/issues/93740#issuecomment-1041391284

 ### Others: